Grants

 • Who will be your primary audience?

-• What is the timeline of your planned activities?
+• What is the timeline of your proposed activities?
+Have you done this project before?

 • List key project musicians, staff, and community partners.
 Include their relevant experience and roles in relation to your proposed project.

-• Provide a budget showing your planned use of NMMC funds and any other funding that will be used to complete the project.
+• Provide a budget showing what you will spend NMMC funds on and any other funding that will be used to complete the project.
+Be sure to review the allowed and not allowed items from the instructions on this web page (above).

 • How will you know if your project has achieved its goals?